Simultaneous rotation of infinitely many parallel line segments: Planes of certain angle, proof of Lemma

 \subsection{Requirements for our codeset and some basic observations}

 Let $K$ be a set of triples, and $A$ the union of the corresponding planes.
 If $K$ is compact, then $A$ is closed and every plane is at a bounded distance from the origin.
 The point $(x,y,z)$ is in $A$ if $K$ contains a triple $(a,b,c)$, which satisfies $a+bx+cy=z$, meaning $K$ has a point in this plane.
 The set $(x,y, - ) \cap A$ is $p_{(1,x,y)}(K)$, hence their measure is equal.
-Hence if $K$ is such that for all vectors $v$, of the form $(1,x,y)$ we have $\lambda(p_v(K)) = 0$, then $A$ intersects every vertical line in a set of measure 0.
+Hence if $K$ is such that for all vectors $v$ of the form $(1,x,y)$ we have $\lambda(p_v(K)) = 0$, then $A$ intersects every vertical line in a set of measure 0.
+Therefore, it intersects every plane $\{y=t\}$ in a set of measure 0.
 For the directions of the planes in $A$ to form an interval, we need $p_{(0,1,0)}(K)$ to be an interval.

 Let the 3 coordinates of the space containing $K$ be $a,b,c$.
 By the above argument in order to prove Lemma~\ref{t:folemma}, it is enough to prove the following lemma.

 Let $H= \{(a,b,c) | c^2 - b^2 = 1, c > 0\}$.